Table of Contents

 Guduchi s also known as Gurach, Galo, Gulancha, Guduchi, Amrita, Shindilkodi, Guruch, Guduch, Gudurchi, GULANCHA, HEART-LEAVED MOONSEED and Tinospora.
 It belongs to plant family Menispermaceae.
 It is a herbaceous vine that propogates through stem cutting.

 The stem contains several active adaptogenic constituents such as tinosporone, tinosporic acid, cordifolisides A to E, syringen, the yellow alkaloid, berberine, giloin, and a glucosidal bitter principle as well as polysaccharides, including arabinogalactan polysaccharide.
-These active constituents are found to possess anticomplementary and immunomodulatory activities.
+These active constituents are found to possess anticomplementary and the immunomodulatory activities.

 Guduchi contains berberine, isoquinolone alkaloid with AChE (acetylcholinesterase inhibitory) action.
 Berberine helps prevent oxidation damage to bio molecules of brain, reduces peptides that interfere with memory function and lowers lipids that hamper cerebral blood flow.

 Guduchi arrests neuro degenerationwhich is commonly present in Alzheimer’s disease.
 Berberine reduces A beta levels by modulating APP (amyloid precursors) processing in human neuroglioma cells without toxicity.
-It is medhya rasayana used in degenerative disorders.
+It is medhya Rasayana used in degenerative disorders.

 Ginkgo prevents degeneration of sensory organs and promotes memory.
 It slows dementia resulting from hardening of cerebral arteries.

 Ginkgo biloba extract are made from the leaves of the tree.
-Ginkgo leaf extracts are used in brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus and headache.
+Ginkgo leaf extracts are used in the brain disorders such as dementia, disturbance in concentration, depressive emotional conditions, dizziness, tinnitus and headache.
 The extract has beneficial effects on the circulatory system especially in geriatric patients.

 Ginkgo is available as capsules, which contains extracts of Ginkgo Biloba.
-The capsules can be taken in dose of 1-2 capsules daily or as directed by health care professional.
+The capsules can be taken in a dose of 1-2 capsules daily or as directed by health care professional.

-Daily intake of Ginkgo extract in dose of 240 mg helps to prevents dementia or Alzheimer’s disease.
+Daily intake of Ginkgo extract in a dose of 240 mg helps to prevents dementia or Alzheimer’s disease.

 Guggul is gum resin (Niryas) of the Commiphora mukul tree.
 The principle action of Guggulu as mentioned in Ayurveda are Tridosha Shamaka, Vedanasthapana, Lekhana, Shulahara And Shothahara.
 It is anti-inflammatory, hypolipedemic, antiseptic, antibacterial, astringent, antispasmodic and antifertility.